2019–20 Wellington Phoenix FC season: Pre-season

-On 15 April, it was announced that Rudan would not see out the second year of his contract and would leave at season's end due to personal reasons.
-On 4 May 2019, it was announced Ufuk Talay would be taking the reigns of head coach after the departure of Mark Rudan on a one-year deal.
+On 15 April, it was announced that Rudan would not see out the second year of his contract and would leave at season's end for personal reasons.
+On 4 May 2019, it was announced Ufuk Talay would be taking the reins of head coach after the departure of Mark Rudan on a one-year deal.

 Following the end of the 2018–19 season, Phoenix released nine players including the likes of Mandi, Nathan Burns, Cillian Sheridan, Michał Kopczyński and Ryan Lowry.
 On 27 May, Wellington Phoenix announced that Johnny Warren Medalist and Golden boot winner Roy Krishna would be departing the club.
 On 11 June, it was announced that the longest serving captain Andrew Durante will departing the club along with David Williams.
 A week later, defender Tom Doyle also was announced as leaving the club.
 On 1 July, it was announced that Sarpreet Singh had departed the club for Bayern Munich II after they paid an undisclosed fee between $750,000–$1,000,000.

 In his first press conference, Talay expressed his idea of building a young team with a strong Kiwi core.
 He made his first signing with All Whites goalkeeper Stefan Marinovic and signed local Kiwi players, Te Atawhai Hudson-Wihongi, Tim Payne, and Callum McCowatt.
 Talay made his first import signing with Mexican Ulises Dávila following another import signing of English striker, David Ball.
 On 24 July, it was announced that Steven Taylor would be the captain heading into the new season while Alex Rufer was made vice-captain.
 On 18 August, it was announced that Phoenix had paid an undisclosed fee for Reno Piscopo, marking the first time the club paid a transfer fee for a player.
 Talay also made a handful of signings of young Australian players including Walter Scott, Jaushua Sotirio, Cameron Devlin, Liam McGing, and experienced centre-back Luke DeVere.
 Talay used his fourth import spot signing Matti Steinmann on a one-year deal.

 Talay had a positive start to his managerial tenure with the Wellington Phoenix when he led them to a 7–0 victory over Wairarapa United in a pre-season friendly in his first match in charge.

 They were knocked-out of the 2019 FFA Cup in the Round of 32, losing 4–2 on penalties to Brisbane Strikers, after making an extraordinary comeback from 2–0 down to a 2–2 draw at full time.

 Wellington Phoenix finished with an unbeaten record in pre-season friendlies, drawing 0–0 with Sydney FC, 1–1 with Western Sydney Wanderers, and 1–1 with Melbourne Victory.
 They also defeated NPL opposition Wollongong Wolves 4–0 and New Zealand club Team Wellington 2–0.

 October

-Wellington Phoenix lost their opening game of the season falling 1–0 at home to A-League newcomers Western United coached by former coach Mark Rudan.
+Wellington Phoenix lost their opening game of the season falling 1–0 at home to A-League newcomers Western United coached by former coach Marko Rudan.

 On 17 October, Wellington Phoenix announced the signing of English striker, Gary Hooper on a one-year marquee deal.